polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 The salary increases for Architects (IV, V, and VI Dan) with levels typical of senior engineers.
 Levels 7 and above will be determined when a member is promoted to those ranks.

 Allowances will be managed by the Salary pallet.

-Note: Goals of the Fellowship, expectations for each Dan, and conditions for promotion and demotion are all explained in the Manifesto.
-This RFC is only to propose concrete values for allowances.

 ### Projections